 The Bible offers real hope for our lives now—and forever!
-But we face formidable foes along the way.
-Here are five enemies and strategies for combating them.
+But we face formidable foes.
+Here are five enemies of hope and strategies for combating them.

 Without God, there is no hope.
 But with Him we have a solid hope that can serve as “an anchor of the soul, both sure and steadfast” (Hebrews 6:19).

 The Bible gives us some practical advice about how to renew our hope and grow in hope.
 Let’s consider five dangers to hope that Christians can face and how, with God’s help, we can defeat them.
 Here’s how to overcome hopelessness.

 Many scriptures warn about the dangers of grumbling and complaining (1 Corinthians 10:10; Jude 1:16).
 Complaining and focusing on the negative can become a downward spiral, causing us to forget the blessings in our lives and attract more negativism from those around us.

 Those who are affected by our negativity might choose to avoid us, undermining our support structure.
 And those who are willing to hang around us might be people who are also complainers and pessimists.
 Instead of building each other up, we can get into a cycle of tearing each other down.

 The antidote to this hope-destroyer is discussed in Philippians 4.
 In verses 6-7 the apostle Paul encourages us to “let [our] requests be made known to God” with an attitude of thanksgiving.
 In response, God will give His peace that “surpasses all understanding.”

 Then in verse 8 Paul tells us to focus on positive and praiseworthy things.
 When we meditate on things that are true, lovely and of good report, we are training our minds to think like God thinks.